grafana/athena-datasource/README.md

 The Athena data source plugin allows you to query and visualize Athena data metrics from within Grafana.

-This topic explains options, variables, querying, and other options specific to this data source.
+This documentation explains options, variables, querying, and other options specific to this data source.
 Refer to [Add a data source](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) for instructions on how to add a data source to Grafana.

 ## Configure the data source in Grafana